devonfw-tutorials/katacoda-scenarios-dev/72_tutorial-compiler-tutorial_tutorial-compiler/step9.md

-This is the syntax without additional text after the step.
-There is an alternative syntax to display a text after the step (e.g. for describing the results of a step).
-This will be shown in the next step.
-====

 If you want to add some additional text after the step to explain the results of a step then you have to use the following syntax.